Mikala Albertson MD

 View Original

-Feeling Anxious?
+Feeling Anxious in Midlife?
 It Could Be Something More.

 Sometimes when I’m in a difficult situation and anxiety sets in, I can feel myself floating up and up and up.
 And before I can even realize what’s happening, I’m flailing.